 Rep. Paul Gosar's own siblings endorse Democratic opponent in scathing ad

-Six of Rep. Paul Gosar’s siblings have told voters to vote for their brother's Democratic opponent in the upcoming midterm elections. no for their brother in November and endorsed his Democratic opponent in a scathing ad.
+Six of Rep. Paul Gosar’s siblings have told voters to vote for their brother's Democratic opponent in the upcoming midterm elections.

 Gosar, 59, R-Ariz., is running for reelection in Arizona’s 4th Congressional District.
 He has represented the district since 2013, ABC News reported.
 However, it appears six of his nine siblings were not the fans of the representative.